 Septic Safe Laundry Detergents

-After doing some research with septic system companies, including Wind River Environmental, this list of suggested detergents has been developed:
+After doing some research with septic system companies, including Wind River Environmental, these are the best detergents for septic systems:

 - Arm & Hammer Laundry Detergent